SWI-Prolog/packages-jpl/docs/jpl7.org/PrologAPI.md

         -   -   is an ***array***
             -   or a ***class instance*** (other than of *java.lang.String*)

-epresentation of Java values and references within Prolog
+Representation of Java values and references within Prolog
 ----------------------------------------

 Instances of JPL types are represented within Prolog as follows: